This Nighttime Routine Checklist Will Change Your Life

 Or maybe it’s just me, talking to the old me, asking him to stop wasting his life.
 It’s probably that.

-Step 1: Dim the lights in the evening
+Step 1: Dim the Lights in the Evening

 I turn off the main lights wherever I am.
 It is just a general habit now of dimming the lights as the sun drops in the evening.
 It’s peaceful.
 It seems to set the sleep process in motion.
 It’s a vibe.

-Step 2: Blue-blocker glasses
+Step 2: Blue-blocker Glasses

-I still do some work on my computer in the evening, so I got some cheap blue-light blocking glasses.
+I still do some work on my computer in the evening, so I got some cheap blue-light-blocking glasses.
 I won’t even provide a link to get any here, because I really doubt that they work.
 I’ve noticed that when I forget to put them on at night, nothing changes.
 I still fall asleep immediately.
 Because having a routine matters, not some glasses.
-Let’s call it placebo.
+Let’s call it a placebo.

 In his book, Deep Work, Cal Newport describes his shutdown routine:

-“You should have a strict shutdown ritual that you use at the end of the workday to maximize the probability that you succeed.
+You should have a strict shutdown ritual that you use at the end of the workday to maximize the probability that you succeed.
 In more detail, this ritual should ensure that every incomplete task, goal, or project has been reviewed and that for each you have confirmed that either (1) you have a plan you trust for its completion, or (2) it’s captured in a place where it will be revisited when the time is right.
 The process should be an algorithm: a series of steps you always conduct, one after another.
 When you’re done, have a set phrase you say that indicates completion (to end my own ritual, I say, “Shutdown complete”).
-This final step sounds cheesy, but it provides a simple cue to your mind that it’s safe to release work-related thoughts for the rest of the day.”
+This final step sounds cheesy, but it provides a simple cue to your mind that it’s safe to release work-related thoughts for the rest of the day.

-Although, I don’t necessarily use a shutdown routine to signify the end of my workday the way he does, I use it to shutdown my actual day.
+Although I don’t necessarily use a shutdown routine to signify the end of my workday the way he does, I use it to shut down my actual day.
 Or more accurately, to initiate my nighttime routine.
-My shutdown routine is this, right here, my nighttime routine checklist.
+My shutdown routine is this, right here: my nighttime routine checklist.

 And I haven’t quite remembered (Re: gotten the courage) to audibly say “Shutdown complete” or “Commence Nighttime Routine” but I’m working on it.